cloudblog004/fantasticfoodies/content/en/posts/182-steps-to-prepare-any-night-of-the-week-crockpot-ranch-chicken.md

 1. Make ready 2 1/2 cup water

-A Tasty Keto Chicken Recipe with perfect ranch flavor, moist chicken &amp; cooked right in the crockpot for a simple dinner!
+A Tasty Keto Chicken Recipe with perfect ranch flavor, moist chicken & cooked right in the crockpot for a simple dinner!
 Easy Crock Pot BBQ Ranch Chicken Recipe.
 This is a super easy crockpot chicken dinner with a nice thick sauce.
 You will have this all prepped and thrown in the crockpot in no time at all.

 <!--inarticleads2-->